Monet's Giverney Garden

 In his own words: “My garden is my most beautiful masterpiece.”

-Odyssey Traveller organises small-group tours that include a stop at Monet’s colourful house and garden in Giverny: the Western Europe Treasures and Gardens tour and French History by Rail tour.
+Odyssey Traveller organises small-group tours that include a stop at Monet’s colourful house and garden in Giverny to provide a memorable travel experience: the Western Europe Treasures and Gardens tour and French History by Rail tour.
 Click through to sign up now, or read on to learn more about Monet and how the artist built his remarkable garden.

 The Garden in Giverny

-Monet’s garden in Giverny spans more than two acres, divided by a road that used to be railroad tracks connecting Vernon and Gisors.
+Monet’s garden in Giverny spans more than two acres, divided by a road that used to be railroad tracks connecting the quaint villages of Vernon and Gisors.
 On one side of the road in front of the artist’s restored pink stucco house with green shutters is the Clos Normand (the Norman Enclosure) with flowers planted in rows and grouped according to colour, not unlike an artist’s palette.

 Carpeted with thousands of flowers, the flower garden comes into full bloom in April, with narcissi, daffodils, and tulips as the main blooms, joining violas, pansies, daisies, white cress, and the other flowers that bloom first in spring.